 Are you living with a spouse who loves hoarding?
 We are not talking about living with someone who wants to clutter or untidy a home but someone who simply cannot throw away or discard anything from newspapers, bottles, soda cans, magazines, stray animals, etc. Living with someone who suffers from hoarding disease can be very difficult.
-Often couples tend to absorb the disease but at some point it is really becomes more of a hazard….a life hazard.
-What are some options:
+You may have already decided that you can no longer cope with this way of life and want a divorce, in which case you should contact a divorce specialist like Lloyd Platt & Co, but if you believe your marriage is worth fighting for, there are other options to consider:

 Getting a cleaning company into your home is one option but the habit of hoarding won’t go away unless there is a therapist or psychologist involved.
 Medical intervention will work but it will take time, question is can you wait.
 The cost of cleaning up a hoarded home can be expensive and whilst it is an option, no sooner will it be a mess again.
 Can you live like this is another question . you need to ask yourself, clean, mess, clean mess and more!